 In 1936, Moshe Sharett spoke in a similar vein:

-So if the causes of Zionism had not risen, meaning European anti-Semitism, then Palestinian nationalism might not have evolved into what it is today.
-It's worth noting that the Palestinian people, prior to WW I, always identified themselves as being part of "The Great Syria" (Suriyya al-Kubra), however, that drastically changed when Britain intended to turn Palestine into a "Jewish National Home", see the Balfour Declaration for more details.
+Therefore, if the causes of Zionism had not risen, meaning European anti-Semitism, then Palestinian nationalism might not have evolved into what it is today.
+It's worth noting that the Palestinian people, prior to WWI, always identified themselves as being part of "The Great Syria" (Suriyya al-Kubra).
+However, that drastically changed when Britain intended to turn Palestine into a "Jewish National Home."
+See the Balfour Declaration for more details, and the Third Palestine Arab Congress booklet that was sent to Winston Churchill in March, 1921 expressing Palestinians' fears of replacement.

 This declaration, which was made to the Zionist Movement in 1917, signaled the future dispossession and ethnic cleansing of the Palestinian people because it did not address their political rights.
-On the other hand, the declaration recognized the political rights of the "Jewish people" around the world, despite the fact that the Jews in Palestine were under 8% of the total population as of 1914 (Righteous Victims, p.
+On the other hand, the declaration recognized the political rights of the "Jewish people" around the world, even though the Jews in Palestine were under 8% of the total population as of 1914 (Righteous Victims, p.
 83).
 In that respect, Lord Balfour, who was the British Foreign Secretary and a self-professed Christian Zionist, stated in 1919:

 "Zionism, be it right or wrong, good or bad, is rooted in age-old traditions, in present needs, in future hopes, of far profounder importance than the desires and prejudices of the 700,000 [Palestinian] Arabs who now inhabit the ancient land."
 (Righteous Victims, p.
 75)

-Rather than dealing directly with the issues, sadly many Israelis and Zionists have chosen to ignore the existence of the Palestinians as a people.
+Rather than dealing directly with the issues, sadly, many Israelis, Zionists, and Jews in general opted to ignore the existence of the Palestinians as a people (out of sight; out of mind).
 It should be emphasized that the hawk of all Israeli hawks, Ariel Sharon, has accepted the existence of a Palestinian state, in principle, in a portion of historic Palestine.
-Whether Israelis and Zionists like it or not, Palestine now exists as a postal code, international calling code, internet domain name, ...etc. in the heart of "Eretz Yisrael".
-The 8.5 million Palestinians are not going away, and the sooner Israelis and Zionists understand this simple message, the faster they shall start dealing with core issues of the conflict in a pragmatic way.
+Whether Israelis and Zionists like it or not, Palestine now exists as a postal code, international calling code, internet domain name,.. etc., in the heart of "Eretz Yisrael".
+The 12+ million Palestinians are not going away, and the sooner Israelis and Zionists understand this simple message, the faster they shall start dealing with core issues of the conflict pragmatically.

 Related Links